 The Water Authority's investment strategy is designed to eliminate the default risk and to maximize interest income by matching the maturities of the investments with the cash requirements of construction activities.
 The strategy minimizes the risk of having to liquidate the investment to pay construction under unfavorable market interest conditions.
-All of the Water Authority's investments are in the US Treasury Notes and Bonds with maturities of less than two years and the overall weighted average maturity term of 1.0 years.
-The weighted average market yield of total investment was 3.84%, as of May 31, 2013.
-All deposits were with a major national bank and were insured by FDIC or collateralized over 102% by the securities held by the bank of New York Mellon under a tri-party collateral agreement.
+All of the Water Authority's investments are in the US Treasury Notes and Bonds with maturities of less than one year.
+All deposits were with a major national bank and were insured by FDIC or collateralized over 102% by the securities held by the Bank of New York Mellon under a tri-party collateral agreement.